PROJECT 62 - The home page for "Yankee Tanks" 30075 & 30076

 As well as keeping you informed, the new OVERHAUL WEB PAGE will have details of how you can join in to assist - either as a volunteer, financial supporter or both!

 Project 62 at Shillingstone

 Both Project 62, representing owners of 0-6-0T locomotive 30075 and 30076, and the North Dorset Railway Trust are pleased to announce that agreement has been reached between the two parties to move the locomotives to the headquarters of the NDRT at the former Somerset & Dorset (S&D) line station at Shillingstone in Dorset.
 Transfer of both 30075 and 30076 occurred on Wednesday 20th January 2016 and both Groups are working well together to secure the future for both our Locomotives and for the NDRT/Shillingstone Project.
-To help Project 62 return 30075 and 30076 to service see our VOLUNTEER web page.
+To help Project 62 return 30075 and 30076 to service please contact us.